DavidGitter/covi-pl/Readme.md

 Using a mesh of corners as an example, we are able to draw conclusions about the object type based on the distribution alone.
 The image showing a 1 serves as an example.
 Even after marking the corners and removing the actual image, we are able to identify the object as a 1, knowing that it is a number.
-Or we can stitch togehter multiple partial images to one big together even if they were not clean seperated just by finding markant corner meshs in the image pairs
+Or we can stitch togehter multiple partial images to one big together even if they were not clean seperated just by finding markant corner meshs in the image pairs.

 <p align="center">
     <img src="pictures/image_stitching_opencv_header.jpg" alt="stitching" width="600"/>